Dhani Harrison: Musical career

 Thenewno2's debut album, You Are Here, was released online on 11 August 2008 and in stores on 31 March 2009.
 The song "Yomp" was featured as a downloadable song for the Rock Band series, and "Crazy Tuesday" was featured as one of the 20 free songs that were downloadable with the purchase of Rock Band 2.

 In August 2010, Dhani Harrison, Ben Harper and Joseph Arthur joined to form Fistful of Mercy.

 In 2013, Harrison was the face of Gap's fall global campaign, entitled "Back To Blue."

 Harrison's dedication to his father's musical legacy resulted in a week long run of shows on Conan in September 2014, dedicated to George Harrison, which culminated in a sold out George Fest event at The Fonda Theatre in Los Angeles, which was later released as an album and documentary.
 He participated in The Night That Changed America: A Grammy Salute to The Beatles the same year.

 Harrison produced George Fest, a live album and concert DVD package documenting The George Fest tribute concert in honor of his father.
 The tribute was held at the Fonda Theatre in Los Angeles on 28 September 2014.
 The album and documentary were released on 26 February 2016.

 In 2017 Harrison played his first-ever solo show at the Panorama Festival in New York City.
 Harrison released his first solo album, In Parallel, in October 2017.

 In 2019, he toured as the opening act for Jeff Lynne's ELO, and typically performed with the group singing the vocals for the Traveling Wilburys song "Handle with Care."

+Following two live performances in Omeara, London, on 18 and 19 October 2023, Harrison's second solo album, Innerstanding, was released on 20 October 2023.